1Password/for-open-source/.github/pull_request_template.md

 TODO

 **Short description**:
 An open source project to manage all of your tasks for personal or company use.
 This is hosted under a portfolio url becasue it is a project with the creator and some friends.
+We made this project because we could never find a todo list that has everything that we were looking for, so we decided that we would make our own with everything that we wanted.

 **Project age**:
 3 months.
 Just published to GitHub after refining.